 Maintaining a positive relationship with the communities in which the Corporation operates is critical to continuing successful exploration and development.
 There can be no assurances that the Corporation will be successful at managing these impacts.
 Community support for operations is a key component of a successful exploration or development project.
 Various international and national laws, codes, resolutions, conventions, guidelines and other materials relating to corporate social responsibility (including rights with respect to health and safety and the environment) may also require government consultation with communities on a variety of issues affecting local stakeholders, including the approval of mining rights or permits.
 The Corporation may come under pressure in the jurisdictions in which it explores or develops to demonstrate that other stakeholders benefit and will continue to benefit from its commercial activities.
 Local stakeholders and other groups may oppose the Corporation's current and future exploration, development and operational activities through legal or administrative proceedings, protests, roadblocks or other forms of public expression against the Corporation's activities.
-Opposition by such groups may have a negative impact on the Corporation's reputation and its ability to receive necessary mining rights or permits.
-Opposition may also require the Corporation to modify its exploration and development plans or enter into agreements with local stakeholders or governments with respect to its projects.
+Opposition by such groups may have a negative impact on the Corporation to modify its exploration and development plans or enter into agreements with local stakeholders or governments with respect to its projects.
 Any of these outcomes could have a material adverse effect on the Corporation's business, financial condition, results of operations and Common Share price.